 What will certified Medical Examiners be required to do after they are added to the National Registry?

 As of May 21, 2014, certified Medical Examiners are required to electronically report driver medical examination information to the NRCME monthly.
 This may be reported by the medical examiner, or by administrative assistants designated by the medical examiner.
 The management of all of these issues is accomplished by going to the main federal NRCME website and using the LOGIN button.
 After logging in, the medical examiner can then designate administrative assistants, report CMV driver exam results, and manage related information.
-Medical examiners are required to submit an electronic report for each driver exam conducted in the prior calendar month; if no driver exams were conducted during the month, this information must be reported.
+Medical examiners are required to submit an electronic report for each driver exam conducted in the prior calendar month; if no driver exams were conducted during the month, this information must be reported too.
+Failure to report may result in removal from the federal program.

 Anyone may visit the National Registry website and search for a medical examiner in the registry of certified medical examiners.

 How often do drivers need examinations?

 CDL drivers need a CDL examination at least every 2-years, more frequently depending on any medical conditions.

 What equipment is needed for the examination?